Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Worth a particular mention is the fact that I’ve recently started seeing an increasing number of Squarespace sites built on the latest version of the platform (Squarespace 7.1) starting to hit the relevant Core Web Vitals targets, which is great — a lot of hosted solutions are pretty poor when it comes to hitting these (and in fact, getting a self-hosted WordPress site to pass Core Web Vitals can be quite challenging without good hosting and developer support).

 Related content: in order to make either a Squarespace or a WordPress site perform well in search results, you’re going to need to do some keyword research and backlink building!
-Check out our Semrush review, our new Ahrefs review, our Ahrefs vs Semrush guide, our Moz vs Ahrefs shootout and our post on Semrush pricing for information about the tools you’ll need for this.
+Check out our Semrush review, our Ahrefs review, our Ahrefs vs Semrush guide and our Moz vs Ahrefs shootout for information about the tools you’ll need for this.

 Site maintenance